Putin pledges to boost Russian banks' lending power

 Russia's second-largest bank, VTB, said on Friday it would have to make higher loan provisions as a result of the Ukraine crisis and this would have an impact on the lender's first-quarter profit.

-The country's largest bank, Sberbank, has an exposure of 130 billion roubles ($4 billion) to Ukraine - less than 1 percent of its balance sheet and has said it has plans in place to cope if the Russian economy worsens due to the Ukraine crisis and sanctions.
+The country's largest bank, Sberbank, has an exposure of 130 billion roubles (2.4 billion pounds) to Ukraine - less than 1 percent of its balance sheet and has said it has plans in place to cope if the Russian economy worsens due to the Ukraine crisis and sanctions.

 Putin also announced measures to help his country, the world's top oil and gas producer, diversify its energy exports.